coreinfrastructure/best-practices-badge/doc/other.md

     SAST assisted), and when applicable, some sort of DAST (for APIs, probably just fuzzing), where failed tests would have to be added to the regression test suite."
+    It's difficult to get agreement on the details of what a security review must include, but we believe that the stated criteria would be agreed on.

 *   <a name="hardened_site"></a>
     hardened_site (Future)</br>